psenough/greener_pastures/readme.md

 So i went for the rewrite, restarted from frank's source, just replaced the input and output char functions and ran the tests, and it just worked (and got accepted by the system) straight away.
 So my main issue had been the weird handling of input_char and output_char of integers, and myself corrupting working code trying to fix it to pass the tests.

 Sadly it was already the last day of the challenge when i did the rewrite, so i didn't end up with much time for actual golfing.
-Just a couple of hours converting while's into for's, replacing all var strings with single digit, initializing vars within for loops, converting the switch statement into a working if statement and throwing it at uglifyjs.
+Just a couple of hours converting while's into for's, replacing all var strings with single char, initializing vars within for loops, converting the switch statement into a working if statement and throwing it at uglifyjs.
 But hey, atleast i managed to get something accepted after i had already given up!

 The final submitted version is on ```cowtest_rewrite_golffed.html```, or rather it's babyproofed version, with a counter to avoid infinite loops, the submitted version removed the counter and wrapped the final for loop with a ```;``` instead.